HTC Desire Eye: Features

 The Desire Eye comes with preloaded Android 4.4 and HTC Sense 6.0.
 An upgrade to Android Lollipop 5.0.2 was released in March 2015 while Android Marshmallow 6.0.1 was released in March 2016.

 Hardware

 The Desire Eye features similar hardware to the flagship HTC One M8; the differences are its waterproofing capabilities, dual-tone polycarbonate plastic uni-body, and slightly bigger display at 5.2 inches.
-It packs a 2.3 GHz quad core Qualcomm Snapdragon 801 CPU, Adreno 330 GPU, 2 GB of RAM, front and back cameras have 13 MP resolution with both having dual LED flash.
+It packs a 2.3 GHz quad core Qualcomm Snapdragon 801 CPU, Adreno 330 GPU, 2 GB of RAM, and front and back cameras have 13 MP resolution with both having dual LED flash.
 It comes with a 2400 mAh battery and supports Quick Charge 2.0 by Qualcomm.
 It is equipped with two HTC BoomSound front-facing speakers hidden at the top and bottom edge of the display panel.
 Storage is 16 GB and it can take up to 128 GB expandable storage.